The battle of the Commodore 1541 vs clones existed because Commodore’s early track record was rather imperfect.

 Continue reading An LCD monitor for retro computing

-People frequently ask me for a list of common or useful Commodore 64 commands.
+People frequently ask me for a list of common or useful Commodore 64 commands, including disk drive commands.
 Since the C-64’s built in operating system is more of a combination command line/Basic interpreter, it takes some getting used to if you didn’t grow up with it.

 These commands assume a stock, unmodified C-64, freshly powered on.
 Many fast-load cartridges, ROM replacements, or so-called DOS wedge programs include shortcuts for these commands.
 But these commands work on any C-64 with a disk drive, modified or stock.

 Continue reading Common Commodore 64 commands